k30v1n/docs/git/how_to_manage_config.md

 # How to manage git configuration (username/email)

-To list the current repository configuration
+To list the current repository configuration.
 ```
 git config -l
 ```